OFFIS-mosaik/mosaik/docs/tutorials/tutorial_api-java-generics.rst

 that contains some quality of life changes, for example automatic meta-model generation based on your model, automatic model instantiation, input parsing via generics and automatic gathering of data for mosaik.

+.. note:: When to use basic java api and when to use this api?
+If you want to use the flexibility from python, for example using all inputs.
+If you want to have a more type strict java-like experience, use this api instead.

 This tutorial is also based on the Python tutorial :doc:`Python tutorial</tutorials/examplesim>` for the simple model and shows how to use the most features of this API.

 Getting the Java API